The Best Messenger Bag Review

 This metric takes into account how comfortable each bag was at all stages of capacity and during various activities.
 We gathered input from eight testers, many of whom have already been using some of these bags for years.
 We used them nearly every day while riding bikes and walking to and from work.
 Specifically, we looked at shoulder straps, back padding, and stabilizing straps.

 The shoulder strap is critical to comfort and the more padding the better.
 The difference between a quarter inch of foam padding on the shoulder strap and a bare two inch wide piece of webbing is stark.
 Most of the bags in the review have a decent amount of padding but one - the Manhattan Portage NY - wasn't padded at all (however, padding is available for separate purchase).
 The Chrome Buran and Chrome Metropolis have super comfortable padded straps that are asymmetrical and great for biking.
 However, when worn low on the back for walking, the metal buckles on these bags can be uncomfortable against your clavicle.
-The Patagonia Half Mass, like most of the other bags in the review, has padding that slides around so that the bag can be worn high or low without pressure points.

 Back padding is a super great feature especially if you carry rigid items like laptops.
 During the cadence of walking, bags tend to bounce along your back a little bit.
 The cyclical tap of a hard laptop against your back isn't the most pleasant experience and is increasingly noticeable on longer walks.
 Padding against the back of the bag eases the strain on your back and adds comfort.
 If you carry a laptop while biking, back padding is especially nice because it helps the bag rest against a larger surface area and distributes force more evenly.